mrhoomanwastaken/gvis/README.md

 # how to run
-the first time you run it make sure to run it in a termnal that you can input stuff into. if it works without any error you can run it using this command `nohup python ./main.py & disown && exit`
+the first time you run it make sure to run it in a termnal that you can input stuff into. if it works without any error you can run it using this command (or just by clicking it) `nohup ./gvis.bin & disown && exit`